9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Key Takeaways About Lymphatic Support

 Exercising your muscles will help to keep your lymphatic system flowing well as you undertake your spring cleanse.
 Rebounding on a mini-trampoline is a good exercise for promoting the circulation of lymphatic fluid, but brisk walking and other forms of activity will do the same.
 Consider getting a massage that focuses on lymphatic drainage.
-Also, consider using a reishi supplement to promote restful sleep so that you can properly detoxify your central nervous system.
+Also, consider using a reishi supplement to promote restful sleep so that you can properly detox and cleanse your central nervous system.

 Spring Cleanse Exercise